Ankit-23/E-Rail_App/README.md

 # E-Rail_App

-**Importnant Notes**
+**Important Notes**
 - Erail.apk file is included in this project which can be used to directly install this app on the phone.
 - It is based on indian railway api, so daily request quota is limited.
-If the request quota is exceeded then new api key can be used provided in DataClass/ApiKey.
+If the request quota is exceeded then new api key can be used     provided in the DataClass/ApiKey.
 Just replace string API_KEY with the provided api key list in the same class.

 - dependencies required (needed if the app is installed using android studio)
   - compile 'com.android.support:appcompat-v7:25.1.1'